healeycodes/healeycodes.com/README.md

 ## healeycodes.com

 My home on the web!
-The place where I write about software and other software-related miscellanea.
+This is where I write about software.

+Issues/bug reports are very welcome.
+PRs are also welcome (but open an issue first).

 ## Features

-- Write posts in Markdown — share with the world
+- Write posts in Markdown — share with the world!
 - Clean design focused on content (responsive for desktop/tablet/mobile)
 - Usual benefits of Next.js ([image optimization](https://nextjs.org/docs/basic-features/image-optimization), etc.)
 - Code highlighting via Prism.js